 DALLAS — Veteran WFAA-TV anchor Gloria Campos announced her retirement Wednesday after 30 years at the Dallas/Fort Worth station.

 Campos, who attended Southwest Texas State University, began her career at KGBT-TV in Harlingen, Texas, which is where she grew up.
-She became WFAA's first Latino anchor, after joining the station in 1984.
+She became WFAA's first Latino anchor in 1984.

 The legendary anchor began producing "Wednesday's Child" reports in 1989.
 The program highlights children from all walks of life who need homes.
 Campos said she has been told the adoption rate is almost 70 percent.